ianfhunter/ianfhunter.github.io/README.md

 There are two ways to create the files needed to use this option:
 - You can use the little python script in `assets/script`, with : `python3 assets/script/folder.py folder_name`
-- You can use the long way, modify the `_config.md` file and creating folder and main page.
+- You can use the long way, modify the `_config.md`, `content.html`, `search.json`, creating the main page and the folder.

 Here is the steps for the long way :
 1. Create a new folder with the name you want, prefixed with `_` (as `_notes` or `_private`)